What to see

 What to do

 With the slider on the very right you can adjust the relative sizes of the blue circles.
 As soon as you move the slider, the automatic circle interchange stops and you can adjust at your leisure.
-If they look sufficiently equal, tap “ex” (for exchange) and the circles will switch places.
+If they look sufficiently equal, tap “exchange + %”, and the circles will switch places.
 In all likelihood, your careful adjustment will now look totally out of place.
-The number to the right of the “ex” button gives (in percent) the current size difference of the blue disks.
+The number below this button gives the current size difference of the blue disks in %.

 As Coren et al. (1976) put it “(This) is some sort of cognitive contrast effect, where in general the apparent difference in the size of the central test element and adjacent or surrounding elements is accentuated.”
 Helmholtz referred to it as “size contrast.”
 These illusory effects depend upon cognitive information processing strategies.
 Into the same class belongs the Ebbinghaus-Titchener illusion (as Coren et al. show with a factor analytical approach), but not size illusions which relate to depth perception / perspective.
 For me this illusion is rather fleeting: Its strength varies, sometimes it does not seem to be present at all.
 As such these cognitive size illusions are less “cognitively impenetrable” than the perspective-related size illusions.